sustech-topology/TopCap/dataset preprocessing/readme.md

 # Preprocessing of datasets
 - ALLSSTAR
   Use [DeleteTiersInSpeechBox](https://github.com/sustech-topology/TopCap/blob/main/dataset%20preprocessing/DeleteTiersInSpeechBox.py) to delete all other tiers in ALLSSTAR excepts "words", then use MFA to get "phones" tier.
 - TIMIT
   Use [TIMIT_study](https://github.com/sustech-topology/TopCap/blob/main/dataset%20preprocessing/TIMIT_study.py) to process TIMIT dataset.
+The script organizes all files from the Train folder of the TIMIT dataset into a single directory, ensuring that the paths of subfolders are included in the filenames to avoid any confusion with duplicate names.
+The original files cannot be played because they are displayed as WAV files but are actually
+  SPH files.
+After reading these files, the script replaces their extensions with .wav and extracts all selected phonemes from the Train set.
 - LJSpeech
   Use [LJSpeechProcess](https://github.com/sustech-topology/TopCap/blob/main/dataset%20preprocessing/LJSpeechProcess.py) to process LJSpeech dataset.
   Reading the CSV: The script opens the original CSV file and reads its contents.
 Processing Sentences: It splits each sentence based on the identifier